- With seriously good Double Plus (A++) sound from start to finish, this early pressing of Sit Down Young Stranger will be very hard to beat

 - Forget whatever dead-as-a-doornail Heavy Vinyl record they’re making these days – if you want to hear the Tubey Magic, intimacy, and freedom from audio coloration of this wonderful album from 1970, these early pressings are the only way to do it

-- An outstanding recording – Lightfoot’s best in our experience – on this killer side one ‘Me and Bobby McGee’ sounds as good as we have ever heard it
+- An outstanding recording – Lightfoot’s best in our experience – with “Me and Bobby McGee” sounding about as good as we have ever heard it on this superb pressing

 - 4 1/2 stars: “The entire album is rich in the simple beauty of its folky melodies and personal lyrics… the music here is timeless, still feeling and sounding great many years after its release.”

-This vintage Reprise pressing has the kind of Tubey Magical Midrange that modern records rarely even begin to reproduce.
-Folks, that sound is gone and it sure isn’t showing any sign of coming back.
+This vintage Reprise pressing has the kind of Tubey Magical Midrange that modern records can barely BEGIN to reproduce.
+Folks, that sound is gone and it sure isn’t showing signs of coming back.

 Having done this for so long, we understand and appreciate that rich, full, solid, Tubey Magical sound is key to the presentation of this primarily vocal music.
 We rate these qualities higher than others we might be listening for (e.g., bass definition, soundstage, depth, etc.).

 Hot Stamper sound is rarely about the details of a given recording.
 In the case of this album, more than anything else a Hot Stamper must succeed at recreating a solid, palpable, real Gordon Lightfoot singing live in your listening room.
 The better copies have an uncanny way of doing just that.

 If you exclusively play modern repressings of vintage recordings, I can say without fear of contradiction that you have never heard this kind of sound on vinyl.
 Old records have it — not often, and certainly not always — but maybe one out of a hundred new records do, and those are some pretty long odds.